How To Make Vignettes in Photoshop for Beginners

 3. Soften/Lighten shadows of the Curves layer to avoid harsh shadows.

-4. Next, Invert your Curves Layer by pressing Crtl+I or Cmd+I.
+4. Next, Invert your Curves Layer by pressing Crtl+I on a PC or Cmd+I on a Mac.

-5. Ensuring your Curves Layer is still selected.
-Select the Brush Tool with a white foreground and Opacity of 100%.
+5. Ensure your Curves Layer is still selected.
+Then select the Brush Tool with a white foreground and Opacity of 100%.

 6. Now manually paint areas you want to take attention away from.